 This varies depending upon the type of ceremony a family seeks.
 Because people have varying needs, I offer a range of pricing that includes simple committal ceremonies to more complex and elaborate celebrations involving multiple parties, readings, music and ritual.
 (To compose and lead a custom ceremony, my fees begin at $350.)
 PLEASE NOTE: I am a consultant and am in no way considered a funeral director.
 Any fees or donations I receive are for consulting or educational services.
 In the case of home funerals, any funds received are for assistance to a family in charge of leading their own funeral, as per Arizona Revised Statutes.

 Do you supply a sound system?

-Yes, I do have a sound system to support my voice as well as speakers/participants in the ceremony.
-You can connect an iphone or ipod to the system and play your own music if you wish.
-I also take ongoing voice lessons and can project naturally to an audience up to 50-75 people depending on the venue.
+No, although I have taken voice lessons and can project naturally to an audience up to 50-75 people depending on the venue.
 I can also coordinate with a venue to have voice amplification supplied on site.

 What kind of training do you have for this work?

-I am one of very few Life-Cycle Celebrants® in Southern Arizona.
+I am also one of a few Life-Cycle Celebrants® in Southern Arizona.
 I possess a rare combination of ceremony crafting experience and voice training.
 In 2008/2009 I studied the Fundamentals of Celebrancy with the Celebrant Foundation & Institute, which offers an anthropological review of how the world celebrates rites of passage like birth, marriage and death.
-I also specialized in two tracks: Weddings and other Ceremonies for Couples, plus Funerals and Ceremonies for Healing.
-Currently, I am an Instructor for the Celebrant Foundation and an active alum, taking part in a global movement of Celebrancy that began in Australia nearly 40 years ago.
-I study and receive ongoing voice coaching as well.